Amarthgul/PersonalCodes/OSU/DESIGN6400/README.md

 As an example, using the RGB definiton above, an 8-bit pixel of value $\left(  255, \\ 0, \\ 0 \right)$ will be converted as 3 different wavelengths $\left( 643.85, \\ 546.07, \\ 435.84 \right)$, with each wavelength carrying and intensity/radiant flux of $\left(  1.0, \\ 0, \\ 0 \right)$.

-This apprently will have some accuracy issues, sampling only 3 wavelength may not be enough.
+This apparently will have some accuracy issues, sampling only 3 wavelengths may not be enough.
 To solve this, a secondary spectrum is introduced.
+The member of this secondary spectrum can be expressed either using the Fraunhofer symbols listed above, or explicitly stated wavelengths (in nanometers).
+The program will interpolate the wavelength based on its linear distance from the Fraunhofer lines for RGB designated in the last step and yield corresponding radiant values.

+Of course, it might happen that the user input wavelength is away from the RGB and into the UV/IR range.
+For this, an UV-IR cut is implemented that essentially acts as the zero value bound.
+If the secondary spectrum wavelengths are beyond the UV/IR cut then the radiant will return 0, otherwise a similar linear interpolation is used to determine the radiant.

 ```C++
 // TODO: add equations for linear disassembly based on distance